lux-group/lib-db/README.md

 Will restore your snapshot in `<app_name>_development_snapshot` into `<app_name>_development`

 You can omit the argument if you have `APP_NAME` defined in your `.lib-db.config` file

+### migrate-create

+`lib-db migrate-create <migration_name> <app_name>`

+This will create a migration sql file.
+By default it will put it in the `migrations` folder within the `repo` folder which is relative to where you ran the command
+Alternatively you can define a different location using the `REPO_DIRECTORY`  in your `.lib-db.config` file

+You can omit the app_name argument if you have `APP_NAME` defined in your `.lib-db.config` file